juvar/murano-tutorial/source/introduction.rst

 By this moment we have completely specified the configuration of the QA Environment, but nothing has been created yet.
-We need to deploy the enviromnent so that to bring to the life this configuration.
+We need to deploy the enviromnent so that to bring to life this configuration.
 Let's click "Deploy The Environment" button to start the deployment.

 .. image:: images/qa_env_deploy_inprogress.png